The Costa Tropical

 If you would like a unique and unforgettable travel experience in Malaga or Andalucia, then a helicopter flight is a great option.
 Helicopter flights and aerial services can be organised for both… More →

-Marina del Este is an exceptionally pretty yet little-known marina, one of the most attractive in the whole Mediterranean, is located in the small seaside town of La Herradura.
+This exceptionally pretty yet little-known marina, one of the most attractive in the whole Mediterranean, is located in the small seaside town of La Herradura.
+The port is situated on the eastern… More →

 The aqueduct was built by the Romans during their reign over parts of Andalucia.
 The aqueduct would have served, not only as a valuable supply of fresh water to the town's population, but also… More →